From: Thursday, October 24, 2024

 - Then comes Halloween Night on October 31, as the City of New Orleans celebrates Halloween Week in the fun-filled and hauntingly mysterious French Quarter.

 - New Orleans’ largest gay nightclub complex, The Bourbon Pub video bar and The Parade dance club, host nonstop Halloween Parties all Weekend.
-“The Pub” is the very heart of the New Orleans gay community, and will present some of the very best DJ talent and entertainment.
+“The Pub” is the very heart of the New Orleans gay community, and showcase some of the very best DJ talent and entertainment.